tc39/notes/es7/2016-03/march-30.md

 DH: we already depend on immutable objects being immutable

-FST: I'm telling you I work on a JIT for a living
+EFT: I'm telling you I work on a JIT for a living

 DH: people have security needs and they depend on things like immutability and when the JIT breaks immutability it causes problems for everyone.
 If we have a relatively small API that depends on these properties and localizes the security needs people have, people will gravitate toward it and stop depending on the larger issue.

-FST: the surface area is small, the pressure is large
+EFT: the surface area is small, the pressure is large

 DT: the structure I have to go through to do this with iframes is $20K for a pen-tester because it's complicated and my developers could screw it up.
 That happens all the time across the web.